karimarttila/karimarttila.github.io/_posts/2019-04-12-setting-up-aws-devops-tools.md

 AWS DevOps tools (CodeCommit, CodePipeline and CodeBuild) are powerful tools for building a DevOps pipeline in AWS that integrates excellently to other AWS services — no need to use Github or Jenkins anymore.
 The only downside of these tools is that they are a bit complex to set up for a junior cloud developer.
 A cloud development best practice helps in this road: first build a reference model using cloud provider’s portal wizards, examine the entities created by the wizards and create the same entities using infrastructure as code.

-*The writer has three AWS certifications and one Azure certification and is working in *[*Tieto Corporation*](https://www.tieto.com/)* in Application Services / Public Cloud team as a Cloud Mentor designing and implementing cloud native solutions.
+*The writer has three AWS certifications and one Azure certification and is working at [Tieto Corporation](https://www.tieto.com/) in Application Services / Public Cloud team as a Cloud Mentor designing and implementing cloud native solutions.
 If you are interested to start a new cloud native project in Finland you can contact me by sending me email to my corporate email or contact me via LinkedIn.*

 Kari Marttila

 * Kari Marttila’s Home Page in LinkedIn: <https://www.linkedin.com/in/karimarttila/>